Tlhaku/BasaGas_2/README.md

    ```

 The backend starts on `http://localhost:5000` by default and exposes REST endpoints under `/api`, WebSocket events for
-live tracking, and serves the production Angular bundle from `frontend/dist/basagas-frontend` when built.
+live tracking, and serves the production Angular bundle from `frontend/dist/basagas-frontend/browser` (Angular 18
+default) when built.

 ## Frontend setup